bingalls/quoteql/README.md

 * `curl http://localhost/quotes -X GET -d '{"query":"query{page(data:10){author year text}}"}' | jq .`
 * `wget http://localhost/quotes --method=GET --body-data='{"query":"query{page(data:10){author year text}}"}'`
 * `http GET http://localhost/quotes query='{page(data:10){author year text}}'`
-* GraphiQL & GraphQL Playground do not seem to work with GET
+* Change controller code from get() to post() to test GraphiQL or GraphQL Playground

 ### Testing Notes
 phpmd is not used, as it sadly has not (2019) kept up with changes to PHP.
 Example: `public const SUFFIX = 'Ctrl';` is flagged as a warning in phpmd.

 ## Bugs
-**This code is not production ready.**
-This is a minimal demo of GraphQL in PHP, but with modern practices, such as PSRs.
+This is designed less as production code, but rather a minimal demo of GraphQL in PHP, albeit with modern practices, including [PSR](https://www.php-fig.org/)s.
 For production, I recommend [GraphQLite](https://graphqlite.thecodingmachine.io/) or, if you use Laravel, [Lighthouse](https://lighthouse-php.com/)